Process for Receiving Academic Accommodations

 A week before the start of the semester, all students are to email the professor of each class for which they are seeking accommodations to schedule an Accommodations Plan Meeting with them.

-In the first few weeks of each semester, all students seeking academic accommodations for the first time must meet with Marni Jones, the Director of Disability Services, to receive an accommodation letter and related forms, which they will take to their Accommodations Plan Meetings with their professors.
+In the first few weeks of each semester, all students seeking academic accommodations for the first time must meet with Marni Jones, the Director of Access and Disability Services (ADS), to receive an accommodation letter and related forms, which they will take to their Accommodations Plan Meetings with their professors.

-During the meeting, the student and professor will sit down together to complete and sign the Accommodations Plan Form.
+During the meeting, the student and professor will sit down together to complete and sign the Accommodations Implementation Planning Form (aka "Blue Form").
 On the form, the student and professor will note how accommodations will be implemented.
-If receiving extended time for testing, the student must consider any class conflicts s/he has right before or after class, and if proctoring is needed, indicate on the form the dates and times when tests will need to be proctored.
+If receiving extended time for testing, the student must consider any class conflicts right before or after class, and if proctoring is needed, indicate on the form the dates and times when tests will need to be proctored.

-Once completed, the student is responsible for returning the form to Disability Services within 3 days of the meeting.
-This form must be turned in, even if the department will accommodate the student's testing needs.
+Once completed, the student is responsible for submitting all test proctoring requests through Office 365, and returning the Blue Form to ADS (Access and Disability Services) within 3 days of the meeting.
+This form must be turned in, even if the professor will accommodate the student's test-taking needs.

-Please note that students requesting a test proctor must give at least 5 days notice before any exam.
-Disability Services will not be able to provide proctoring for students who do not provide sufficient notice.
+Please note that students requesting a test proctor must give at least one week before any exam.
+ADS cannot provide test proctoring without sufficient time to prepare for a student's exam.

-For more information on the accommodations process, please see the Documenting and Receiving Accommodations page.
+For more information on the accommodations process, please see the Disclosing and Documenting a Disability page.

 Phone: (717) 245-1734